PAMinerva/paminerva.github.io/docs/LearnVulkan/A.01-Vectors.md

 <br>

 Typically, the y-axis points up, the x-axis points right while the z-axis points forward.
 However, note that forward can mean different directions depending on whether a right-handed or left-handed coordinate system is being used.
 That’s not a strict rule, though.
-Sometimes, you can have the z-axis points up, amd in that case the y-axis points forward.
+Sometimes, you can have the z-axis points up, and in that case the y-axis points forward.
 You can always switch from a y-up to a z-up configuration with a simple transformation, but there's no point in providing further details here as we will mostly use a y-up configuration.
 Apparently, it seems that right-handed coordinate systems are commonly used by Vulkan programmers, so we will follow this convention in this tutorial series as well.
 However, again, it is not a strict rule and left-handed coordinate systems can also be used.

 <br>